20tab/UnrealEnginePython/README.md

 git clone https://github.com/20tab/UnrealEnginePython
 ```

-By default the build procedure will try to discover your python installation looking at hardcoded known paths.
+By default, the build procedure will try to discover your python installation looking at hardcoded known paths.
 If you want to specify a custom python installation (or the autodetection simply fails) you can change it in the Source/UnrealEnginePython/UnrealEnginePython.Build.cs file at this line: https://github.com/20tab/UnrealEnginePython/blob/master/Source/UnrealEnginePython/UnrealEnginePython.Build.cs#L10

 Note: ensure you have a 64bit python installation

 choose a project you want to install the plugin into, open the file explorer (you can do it from the epic launcher too) and:

-* create a Plugins/ directory (if it does not exist) in your project and copy the directory UnrealEnginePython into it
+* Create a Plugins/ directory (if it does not exist) in your project and copy the directory UnrealEnginePython into it
-* from the file explorer right click on the project main file and choose 'generate visual studio project files'
+* From the file explorer right click on the project main file and choose 'generate visual studio project files'
-* open visual studio, you should now see Plugins/UnrealEnginePython in your solution explorer
+* Open Visual Studio, you should now see Plugins/UnrealEnginePython in your solution explorer
-* run the compilation from visual studio
+* Run the compilation from visual studio
-* once the compilation ends, double check the python libraries can be found by the plugin (they must be in the system PATH like previously described, or brutally copy them in the Binaries/Win64 directory of the just built plugin)
+* Once the compilation ends, double-check the python libraries can be found by the plugin (they must be in the system PATH like previously described, or brutally copy them in the Binaries/Win64 directory of the just built plugin)
-* now you can re-run the unreal engine editor
+* Now you can re-run the unreal engine editor

 If all goes well, you will see 'Python Console' in the "Window/Developer Tools" menu